-Life of the Law explores the relationship of law to American society and culture, reaching into the parallel worlds of scholars and journalists, engaging the listener’s imagination through sound-rich narrative storytelling, and presenting investigative reporting and thoughtful analysis over multiple platforms, including broadcast radio, a podcast, a blog, and live events.
+Life of the Law’s Advisory Panel and producers work together as scholars and journalists to explore the law in American society and culture.
+We aim to engage the listener’s imagination through sound-rich narrative storytelling, investigative reporting, and thoughtful research and analysis presented over multiple platforms, including broadcast radio, a podcast, a blog, and live events.

 Shannon Heffernan, Co-Founder and Contributing Producer

 In addition to her work on Life of the Law, Heffernan is a producer for Chicago Public Media/WBEZ’s in-depth reporting project Front and Center, where she has reported on everything from tribal fishing rights to the validity of GED testing.
 Prior to working at Chicago Public Media/WBEZ, Heffernan was a Open Society Foundation Media Fellow.